atreyeem99/ORCA-keywords/README.md

 - `PMODEL` Selects the model potential guess
 -  `CHEAPINTS` Use the cheap integral feature in direct SCF calculations
 - `DoBeta ` Removal/addition of beta electrons
+- `SCALFREQ` These are empirical factors that can be used to mul8tiply all frequencies and correct for errors from theory